domain-centric/style_builder/doc/wiki/4-Defining-your-style-classes.md

 [style_builder](https://pub.dev/packages/style_builder) is a generator for classes that are annotated with @GenerateStyleClass().

 The annotated class provides:
 * The cosmetic properties of the style class.
+Each property has a:
+  * type
+  * name
+  * default value
 * The name of the style class.
 It typically ends with "Default". e.g. "MyWidgetDefault" will generate a "MyWidgetStyle" class.